 The ATLAS Internship Program is designed to give students in the College of Liberal Arts and Science an opportunity to gain hands-on experience with technology and make them a more competitive candidate in the job market.
-The program, which functions as a consulting company, partners with academic units and helps students add technical skills while working on their degree.
+The program partners with university and community agenices to practical, transferable technical skills to students in the College of LAS.
 Internship coordinators match students with client projects based on the qualifications of the intern.
 To help students gain any necessary skills, ATLAS will offer interns specialized workshops, job coaching, and mentoring opportunities.